samlobe/antibody-Kd-prediction/esm3_iPLL/README.md

 esm3-large-multimer (2024-09 model) appears to have an interface pseudologliklihood (iPLL) that is useful as a zero-shot antibody binding affinity predictor in some cases, and it has unique info from popular tools like esm-IF, proteinMPNN, and Rosetta ddG.

-We provide a python script `compute_iPLL.py` that allows you to evlauate how mutations (provided in a fasta file) affect esm3's iPLL scores for protein structure that you provide (.pdb).
+We provide a python script `compute_iPLL.py` that allows you to evlauate how mutations (provided in a fasta file) affect esm3's iPLL scores for a protein structure that you provide (.pdb).

+Alternatively you can use `compute_iPLL_from_csv.py` if you have many unique structures to be scored (e.g. in a de novo binder design workflow): just supply the column name containing the pdb files and the column name containing the sequences.
+Scores that are less negative are better.

 ## Example